9 Wildflowers That Thrive in the Shade (Yes, Really!)

 You should mow your wildflower meadow in the first year after sowing.
 Cut the wildflowers to a height of around 2 inches in the first eight weeks of growth and do this after every two months through the first summer.
 This is important in encouraging the growth of perennials and … Read more

-Is Permaculture Pseudoscience?
+Is Permaculture a Pseudoscience?
+Here’s the Truth

 No, Permaculture is not a pseudoscience.
 Permaculture was a movement born by Holmgren and Mollison, who brought about a new dimension of agriculture as an alternative to contemporary industrial farming methods.
 Back then, there was limited scientific research to back up their methods and their benefits to the environment.
 Therefore, … Read more

-9 Evergreen Shrubs Birds Love!
+9 Evergreen Shrubs That Birds Can’t Resist!

 Azaleas